 • syringes and accessories;

 • external devices to be used in the long-term compensating for the loss of function of blood vessels in the transportion of blood, and the loss of function of lymphatic vessels in the lymph transportion;

 • equipment for positive expiratory pressure;

 • oxygen devices;

 • CPAP equipment.

-* The insured between ages 18 and 64 with an annual income of Naf.
+* The insured older than 18 years with an annual income of Naf.
 12.000, – is entitled to coverage of spectacles.
-For other age groups (0-17, 65 + or those with an AOV), there is no income limit.
+For other age groups (0-17, the poor and pensioners), there is no income limit.
 Other retirees (according to State Decree Supervision Insurance companies) who were 55 before February 2013, are also entitled.

 Procedure to obtain spectacles: